pmjones/adr/original-renamed.md

 Jon Leighton writes about a "Focused Controller" that maps well to the _Action_ element in ADR at <http://www.jonathanleighton.com/articles/2012/explaining-focused-controller>.

-A follow-up post regarding _View_ vs _Responder_ is at <http://paul-m-jones.com/archives/5993> with Reddit commentary at <http://www.reddit.com/r/PHP/comments/26j3nf/the_template_is_not_the_view/> and <http://www.reddit.com/r/webdev/comments/26j5o9/the_template_is_not_the_view_xpost_from_rphp/>.
+A follow-up post regarding _View_ vs. _Responder_ is at <http://paul-m-jones.com/archives/5993> with Reddit commentary at <http://www.reddit.com/r/PHP/comments/26j3nf/the_template_is_not_the_view/> and <http://www.reddit.com/r/webdev/comments/26j5o9/the_template_is_not_the_view_xpost_from_rphp/>.

-Akihito Koritama offers these notes: <https://koriym.github.io/blog/2014/06/08/action-domain-responder/>
+Akihito Koritama offers these notes: <https://koriym.github.io/blog/2014/06/08/action-domain-responder/>.

 ## Benefits and Drawbacks

-One benefit overall is that the pattern more closely describes the day-to-day work of web interactions.
+One benefit overall is the pattern more closely describes the day-to-day work of web interactions.
 A request comes in and gets dispatched to an action; the action interacts with the domain, and then builds a response.
 The response work, including both headers and content, is cleanly separated from the action work.

 One drawback is that we end up with more classes in the application.
-Not only does each _Action_ go in its own class, each _Responder_ also goes in its own class.
+Not only does each _Action_ go in its own class, but each _Responder_ also goes in its own class.

 This drawback may not be so terrible in the longer term.
-Individual classes may lead to cleaner or shallower inheritance hierachies.
+Individual classes may lead to cleaner or shallower inheritance hierarchies.
 It may also lead to better testability of the _Action_ separate from the _Responder_.
 These will play themselves out differently in different systems.
-Others have noted that "many classes" may be more easily manageable via IDEs and editors than "fewer classes but more methods" since class lookups are frequently easier than method lookups.
+Others have noted "many classes" may be more easily manageable via IDEs and editors than "fewer classes but more methods" since class lookups are frequently easier than method lookups.

 ## Acknowledgements